pingshiyu/plfa.github.io/src/plfa/part1/Connectives.lagda.md

     proj₁′ : A
     proj₂′ : B
 open _×′_

+-- by definition η-× holds since η-× is saying that ⟨ proj₁ w, proj₂ w ⟩ ≡ w -- and is the definition of ⟨_×_⟩
 ```
 The record construction `record { proj₁′ = M ; proj₂′ = N }` corresponds to the
 term `⟨ M , N ⟩` where `M` is a term of type `A` and `N` is a term of type `B`.